Please be warned. Using these products can be extremely dangerous and can cause serious bodily harm.

 Power Hammer Maintenance

 2. Using the proper type of oil is important to hammer life and performance.
 I recommend using 10 to 30 weight (depending on the temperature of your shop).
+If your oil is not flowing adequately then use a lighter oil.
+Even in Texas, I use 10 wt. oil most months.
 It is also important to use non-detergent oil.
-Oil is a consumable (it is not recycled) and operating temperatures are low (compared to car engines) so it is not important to purchase expensive oil.
+Oil is consumable (it is not recycled) and operating temperatures are low (compared to car engines) so it is not important to purchase expensive oil.
 I buy the lowest cost oil that I can find from the local agriculture supply store.
-I also purchase it in 2.5 gallon bottles.
+I also purchase it in 2.5-gallon bottles.
+When temperatures are below 70 degrees, I recommend using ISO 46 hydraulic oil.
+When the shop temperatures are above 70 degrees, if you cannot find 30 wt. oil. use ISO 68 hydraulic oil.
+Hydraulic oil is non-detergent and easy to find at most agricultural or auto supply stores.

 4. Once a year, check the plastic oil lines for stiffness, discoloration, or cracking.
 Replace them if necessary.
 The plastic lines can be purchased for a dollar or two at a local building supply store.